 The Gold ETF Chart (GLD; click to enlarge the chart):

 Gold is not falling apart but not rallying strongly either.
 Too much of a deflation threat for that in my opinion.

 The 10 Year Treasury interest rate (TNX, tracked by TLT if Bullish; TBT if Bearish): The bond market is more clear than the stock market about what it expects.
 It absolutely expects deflationary pressure to continue.
 The 10 Year Treasury yield fell toward the prior low as the chart shows.
 This area could provide support IF signs emerge that the world economy is doing better.
 But maybe it won’t.
 If deflation is not interrupted, the 10 Year could reach the 2011 yield low again.
 That means more gains ahead for TLT investors.
 Munis should also do well, and I’ve increased my position.
 Taxes and low rates make munis attractive going into 2015.

 Please Click the TNX Chart to enlarge it:

-Note that the newsletter is now closed to new subscriptions, but you can join the wait list for Loyal Subscribers Only: Join the Wait List to Join the Newsletter as a Loyal Subscriber, Opening Just Before January 1, 2015 for a few days.
+I cover foreign markets on social media (see links above) and in my newsletter.
+Note that the newsletter is now closed again to new subscriptions: Join the Wait List to Join the Newsletter as a Loyal Subscriber, Opening again for the April.
+4th issue.
 If you join and don’t read the newsletter, you will be deleted.
-Sorry, but I don’t publish to non-readers as other newsletters do.
+I don’t publish to non-readers as other newsletters do.
 Stay tuned here in the meantime and follow all the action via the Twitter® and StockTwits® links above.

 Be sure to visit the website at: Sun and Storm Investing™